ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

       uint32   num_submissions_succeeded
       SCTBundle[] observed_records

+      //  This function is called after recieving a SCTBundle.
-      //  Upon performing a successful connection to a HTTPS Server,
+      //  For Clients, this is after a successful connection to a
-      //  the HTTPS Client calls this fundle with a SCTBundle constructed
+      //  HTTPS Server, calling this function with a SCTBundle constructed
-      //  from that certificate path and SCTs def insert(SCTBundle b) {
+      //  from that certificate path and SCTs
+      //  For Servers, this is after receiving SCT Feedback def insert(SCTBundle b) {
         foreach(e in this.observed_records) {
+          if(operator_is_server) {
+            if(!passes_validity_checks(bundle))
+              return
+          }
           if(e.equals(b))
             return
           else if(e.approx_equals(b)) {